Samsung C&T takes 15 percent stake in $4.8 billion CCS project

-SINGAPORE Samsung Construction & Trading 000830.KS has taken a 15 percent stake in a $4.8 billion power station and carbon capture and storage project in Britain owned by 2Co Energy, the companies said in a statement on Wednesday.
+SINGAPORE Samsung Construction & Trading 000830.KS has taken a 15 percent stake in a $4.8 billion (3.0 billion pounds) power station and carbon capture and storage project in Britain owned by 2Co Energy, the companies said in a statement on Wednesday.

 The carbon project is part of a 650-megawatt coal-fired power plant in Don Valley, South Yorkshire, and will capture at least 90 percent of the power station's carbon dioxide emissions, the statement said.